MURDriverless/Stereo_SynthPOC/readme.md

  - [x] Thing about code structure for `ClassicalLib` and `DetectorLib`
     - `ClassicalLib` and `DetectorsLib` moved to `StereoPipelineLib`, with `StereoCommon` for common structs.
  - [x] Fix up bounding box preview window
- - [ ] Return cone color estimation in estimations
+ - [x] Return cone color estimation in estimations
  - [ ] Support for "Large Orange Cones" in addition to current Blue/Yellow
+   - "Supported", but geometry is not programmed.
  - [ ] Reintegrate with existing repo
  - [ ] ROS Integration